 Hospitals and medical facilities can choose from several types of generators to keep the building moving:

-The number of generators required for a hospital varies widely based on the size of the hospital and generator.
-Some choose to meet their power demands with multiple generators, offering a secondary backup if one generator were to malfunction, but many also choose to focus on a smaller number of powerful generators.
-Of course, large campuses or facilities need more generators than smaller hospitals.
+The number of generators required for a hospital varies widely based on its size and the generator.
+While some facilities choose to meet their power demands with multiple redundant generators, others choose to focus on a smaller number of powerful generators.

 A hospital’s backup generators need to be dependable and supported by professionals.
 Here at Thompson Power Systems, you get both.
 With the power of Caterpillar behind our generators, you can expect reliable performance if the power grid goes down.
 Our hospital backup generators come in an array of styles, all built to operate at peak efficiency and help you meet standards from the NFPA, as well as emissions requirements from the U.S. Environmental Protection Agency (EPA) and the European Union (EU).